NewRedditAlert vs F5Bot: why keyword alerts miss most leads

 Reddit moves too quickly to monitor by hand

-The useful conversations are scattered across posts, comments, and niche communities:
+The conversations worth being early to are scattered across posts, comments, and niche communities:

-• 🎯Potential customers with a problem that your product solves
+• ๐ŸŽฏPotential customers with a problem that your product solves

-• 🔍Users of your competitor's product voicing valuable complaints
+• ๐Ÿ”Users of your competitor's product voicing valuable complaints

-• 🛡️Negative reviews of your brand that you can still turn around
+• ๐Ÿ›ก๏ธNegative reviews of your brand that you can still turn around

-• 📰Story leads breaking in niche communities before the news catches up
+• ๐Ÿ“ฐStory leads breaking in niche communities before the news catches up

 The hard part is not finding more Reddit posts.
-It is finding the few that are worth acting on.
+It is finding the few worth acting on while they are still fresh enough for your reply to get seen.

 Keyword alerts help, but they're not enough